SMI/SmiServices/docs/control-queues.md

 ### Via the Web UI

-On your RabbitMQ Management interface (`<rabbit host>:15672`), click `Exchanges` then `Control Exchange`.
+On your RabbitMQ Management interface (`http://<rabbit host>:15672`), click `Exchanges` then `Control Exchange`.
 Expand the `Publish message` box then enter the message info.
 Any required content should be entered into the `Payload` box in plain text.
 Example:

 ![test](Images/control-queue-publish.PNG)